spz1st/Getting-and-Cleaning-Data/README.md

 (<b>source("run\_analysis.R"</b>)
 and the tidy data set will be written in a file named <b>tidy\_data.txt</b>
 in this working directory.

-A copy of the file has been loaded into this repo.
+In this repo, you will find four files:
+* README.md: this file.
+* run_analysis.R: the R script for processing the data sets and producing the tidy data set.
+* tidy_data.txt: the tidy data set produced by the R script.
+* CodeBook: document describing the tidy data set in tidy_data.txt.

-## 1. Merge the training and test data sets
+### 1. Merge the training and test data sets

 The training data are in the <b>train</b> subdirectory and the test data in the <b>test</b>